fernando-mashimo/the-hexagonal-store/README.md

 # The Hexagonal Online Store
 Your favorite one-stop shop for things you don't need: your first visit will be the last one. 😆

-If you wish to test it, please let me know at fernando.mashimo@gmail.com and I will provide access.
+This app has been deployed using AWS CDK.
+If you wish to test it, please let me know at fernando.mashimo@gmail.com.

 **UPDATE March 17th, 2025:** Set a more readable, human-friendly custom domain for the API.